How to Fix Error 0x80070070

 Solution 7: Use an External Drive for Windows Installation

-If you cannot free enough space on your internal drive, Windows allows you to use external storage during the installation process.
+If you can't free up enough space on your computer's main drive, Windows lets you use an external drive during installation.

 How to Use External Storage for Installation

-After installation completes, you can disconnect the external drive and delete the temporary installation files.
+After Windows installs, you can unplug the external drive.
+Then, delete the temporary installation files.

 Solution 8: Clean Install Instead of Upgrade

-If you are upgrading from an older Windows version and continue encountering space issues, a clean installation might be easier.
+If you're upgrading from an older Windows and still have space problems, a clean installation might be easier.

 Benefits of Clean Installation